planet17/my-yii-apps-templates/README.md

 	CustomLog [path-to-the-dir]/log/access.log combined
 </VirtualHost>

-* - About add an ErrorLog and CustomLog is optional, so if you don't create logs dir above
+* - About add an ErrorLog and CustomLog is optional, so if you don't create logs dir above...

 ///////////////////////////////////////////////////////////////////////////////